Why Masters swimmers should wear modern textile bodysuitsNovember 12, 2014

 When it comes to selecting the right suit for you, look for the following features and benefits that mean you’re getting a high-quality suit:

 - Hydrophobic treatments: The best suits will repel water for a certain amount of time.
 They shouldn’t become heavy or waterlogged by the end of your race.
+This coating will wear off eventually, technical suits don’t last forever.

 - Comfort: Compressive suits won’t be the most comfortable necessarily, but shouldn’t be uncomfortable to the point of affecting your swim.
-If you wear a suit too big you’ll lose the benefits of wearing it, but most brands or swim stores offer really good advice on this over the phone or in store.
+If you wear a suit too big you’ll lose the benefits of wearing it, but most brands or swim stores offer really good advice on sizing over the phone or in store.